DPDK/dpdk/doc/guides/nics/vhost.rst

 #.  ``iface``:

-    It is used to specify a path to connect to a QEMU virtio-net device.
+    It is used to specify a path to connect to a Vhost-user frontend or VDUSE device.

 #.  ``queues``:

-    It is used to specify the number of queues virtio-net device has.
+    It is used to specify the number of queue pairs virtio-net device has.
     (Default: 1)

+#.  ``client``:

+    It is used to specify whether the Vhost PMD acts as client or server.
+    (Default: 0 (server))

 #.  ``iommu-support``: